Download PDF

 - FDI Inflow:

-Uganda’s economic freedom score is 54.2, making its economy the 127th freest in the 2022 Index.
-Uganda is ranked 24th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Uganda’s economic freedom score is 51.4, making it the 143rd freest economy in the 2023 Index.
+Its score is 2.8 points lower than last year.
+Uganda is ranked 34th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 Background

-The mix of politically and culturally diverse ethnic groups within the former British colony of Uganda complicated governance after independence in 1962.
+The mix of ethnic groups in the former British colony of Uganda complicated governance after independence in 1962.
 President Yoweri Museveni and his National Resistance Movement have been in power since 1986.
 In 2021, Museveni won a sixth five-year term in elections that were tainted by government intimidation and the arrest of the principal opposition leader.
-Harassment of political opponents has intensified amid allegations of creeping authoritarianism.
-Parliament has amended the constitution several times to allow Museveni to remain in power.
-Uganda’s significant natural wealth includes gold, recently discovered oil, and rich agricultural lands from which more than two-thirds of the workforce derives employment.
+A Congo-based terrorist group’s November 2021 suicide bombings in Uganda’s capital city prompted a military incursion into the Democratic Republic of the Congo.
+Uganda’s significant natural wealth includes gold, oil, and rich agricultural lands from which more than two-thirds of the workforce derives employment.

 Rule of Law